Willie Bloomquist - Special Assistant to the President & CEO

-Willie Bloomquist enters his fourth season as a Special Assistant to D-backs President & CEO Derrick Hall after joining the front office in May 2016.
-In this role, Bloomquist assists Hall and other departments throughout the baseball and business side of the organization, including working on-field with minor league players, attending community events, meeting with corporate partners, interacting with season ticket holders and visiting D-backs Minor League affiliates.
+Willie Bloomquist enters his fifth season as a Special Assistant to D-backs President & CEO Derrick Hall after joining the front office in May 2016.
+In this role, Bloomquist assists Hall and other departments throughout the baseball and business side of the organization, including working on-field with Minor League players, attending community events, meeting with corporate partners, interacting with season ticket holders and visiting D-backs Minor League affiliates.

 Bloomquist became the first Arizona State Sun Devil to play for the D-backs and spent 3 seasons with the franchise from 2011-13, serving a key role on the 2011 National League West Championship team.
 In 225 games for the D-backs, he hit .289 with 36 doubles, 8 triples, 4 homers, 63 RBI, 43 walks and 27 stolen bases.
 In the 2011 NL Division Series vs. Brewers, his lone trip to the postseason, he hit .318 (7-for-22) with 1 RBI and 3 stolen bases in 5 games.
 In 2012, he set career highs with a .302 average and 21 doubles.

 During his 14-year Major League career, which included time with the Mariners (2002-08, ’14-15), Royals (2009-10) and Reds (2010), Bloomquist hit .269 with 778 hits, 110 doubles, 23 triples, 18 home runs, 225 RBI and 133 stolen bases in 1,055 career games.
 He compiled a .977 fielding percentage playing outfield (339 games), shortstop (305 games), third base (142), second base (141) and first base (47).